Common Injuries in Trucking Accidents

 Neck Injuries and Whiplash

-Whiplash is a common injury in trucking accidents, caused by the rapid back-and-forth motion of the neck during a collision.
-Symptoms include neck pain, stiffness, headaches, and dizziness.
+Whiplash occurs when the neck snaps forward and backward during a collision.
+Common symptoms include neck pain, stiffness, headaches, and dizziness.

-While whiplash often heals over time, severe cases might lead to chronic pain or discomfort and require ongoing treatment.
+While many cases improve over time, severe whiplash can lead to chronic pain and long-term treatment.

 Back Injuries